 How do the Samsung Galaxy Buds compare to other true wireless earbuds?

 The Samsung Galaxy Buds have seen significant price cuts since their release, making them just $129, and as of December 3, 2020, they’re on sale on Amazon for just $79.
-If you want a premium pair of true wireless earbuds for for less than the competition, the Galaxy Buds are the earphones to get.
+If you want a premium pair of true wireless earbuds for less than the competition, the Galaxy Buds are the earphones to get.
 However, if you want to save even more money, there are other fantastic choices like the Creative Outlier Air or more recent Creative Outlier Gold.
 We’re quick to recommend these earbuds because they’re feature-packed and perform consistently well by every measure.
 Battery life is superb for cheap total wireless earbuds (7.78 hours) as is sound quality, contingent on you enjoying bass-heavy sound.

 If you want something with a more polished aesthetic, consider the Master & Dynamic MW07 Go.
 These fashionable earbuds are small and pack a mighty accurate sound signature, boding well for every genre of music.
 Plus, battery life is remarkable and supplies just over nine hours of playtime on a single charge.
 Alternatively, a similarly priced smart headset are the Amazon Echo Buds.
 These earbuds retail for $130 and feature Alexa integration; they’re great for listeners already heavily invested in Amazon’s smart home ecosystem.
 You don’t, however, get to enjoy sound quality that’s as good as the Galaxy Buds.